enfiskutensykkel/tcpstreamer/README.md

 To start a streamer instance, invoke the program with:

-		./tcpstreamer -s implementation hostname
+		./tcpstreamer -s streamer hostname

-Where implementation is the name of an available streamer implementation, and hostname is either the hostname or IPv4 address of the host running a receiver instance.
+Where `streamer` is the name of an available streamer implementation, and `hostname` is either the hostname or IPv4 address of the host running a receiver instance.
 The default port is 50000, if you want to change the port the program listens to / streams to, use the `-p` option.
+You can also use the following command for more program invokation options:

-		./tcpstreamer -h [-s implementation]
+		./tcpstreamer -h [-s streamer]